Regulation on the Management of Classified Records

 Article 1

-The Regulations were enacted according to Article 16 of the Archives Act (hereinafter referred to as the "Act").
+This Regulation is prescribed in accordance with Article 16 of the Archives Act (hereinafter referred to as the Act).

 Article 2

-The term "Classified Archives" shall mean archives which have been determined as classified in accordance with relevant laws and regulations.
+The term classified records shall mean records which have been determined as classified in accordance with relevant laws and regulations.

 Article 3